 Is represented by:

 (verb) This is used to describe the content of a visual.
+It is used to tell people what each line, bar, segment of a chart or graph refer to.
 The subject of the data (i.e. profit, sales, income etc...) always goes before the phrase.
 And the line, bar, pie chart segment always goes after the phrase.
 For example, 'average sales is represented by the yellow line'.
 In Spanish: "está representado por".

 Close